 - Closed validator set, controlled by client & testing teams

 - New testnet, less applications deployed than other testnets

 - Fast to sync and running a node requires minimal disk space

-Goerli is the recommended default testnet for testing of validating and staking.
+Goerli is a testnet for testing validating and staking.
 The Goerli network is open for users wanting to run a testnet validator.
 Stakers wanting to test protocol upgrades before they are deployed to mainnet should therefore use Goerli.

 - Open validator set, stakers can test network upgrades

 - Large state, useful for testing complex smart contract interactions

 - Longer to sync and requires more storage to run a node